ahmet-semih/LM-playground/arda-notes.md

 Tokenizing the dataset is done and I shared it on HF as "aliarda/turkish-news-1.8M-tokenized".

 Now, I have to initialize a llama model with ~50M parameters.
 This will be our checkpoint 0 and I will upload it to HuggingFace.

 It is now on HF as "aliarda/llama-50M-randParams", with 51,521,792 parameters.

+### Day 2
+I will start training of models today.
+I will write a dataloader and training code, I am going to also use twilio to receive WhatsApp messages when each epoch is done.

+I have shuffled and took 1/4 of tokenized training data for train, then I split the data to 10 chunks.
+I will train model on each chunk 2 epoch with in total of 20 epochs.

+I started training code but as soon as I run the cell I got an error saying the shape is not compatible with input 512.
+I did not understood what it said and couldn't figure out after ~10minutes.
+Then I asked to ChatGPT and it told that (emb_dims / n_heads) must be at least 2.
+Mine was 1 (256/256) so I reconfigured the model with 128 attention heads.

+After I solve that problem, I got stuck with CUDA out of memory.
+I have tried decreasing batch size 8x or halving the context length but couldn't solve that.
+I guess I am going to continue tomorrow.